NickMcConnell/AngbandPlus/readme_eng.txt

 --- Inscriptions

-Below, only the new features in xangband are explained.
+Below, only the new features in tinyangband are explained.

 - You can inscribe on objects with "@ma" or '@'+<any command letter>+<any tag>.
   Then, type these alphabet letter in 'm' command to cast from the spellbook.